vanessadixon1/CreateGiphy/README.md

 ![Model](griphy.png)

 ### Features
-* Add new task
+* Add 5 or less new Meme
-* Mark task as completed / uncompleted
+* Enter a top and bottom value to displayed on the gif
-* Delete single task
+* Delete single gif at a time.

 ### Technologies used:
 * HTML